Yiddish Classes

 Instructor: Jonah Sidman

-Level: Students new to Yiddish or those who know a few basics but want a structured start to learning anew in an in-person class.
+Level: For students continuing from the fall Beginner class, or those with a few basics but want a structured start to learning anew in an in-person class.
 Also recommended for Duolingo learners looking for a structured introduction to grammar, conversation, and culture.
+Students should have already had a basic introduction to the Hebrew alphabet and how it's used in Yiddish, or be willing to learn on their own.
+Transliteration will often be provided, with the goal of ultimately moving away from using it.

 Materials: Students who do not already have a copy should purchase Colloquial Yiddish by Lily Kahn at The Yiddish Book Center or Routledge Textbooks or at other on-line sites.